-Half-sleeve or quarter-sleeve tattoos (very large tattoo, or a collection of smaller tattoos that covers, or almost covers the entire portion of an arm or leg above or below the elbow or knee.) that are visible to the eye when wearing standard physical training gear (t-shirt and shorts) also are prohibited.
+Half-sleeve or quarter-sleeve tattoos—that covers, or almost covers the entire portion of an arm or leg above or below the elbow or knee—that are visible to the eye when wearing standard physical training gear are also prohibited.

 Other Types of Tattoos Prohibited by the Marines